-Water quality management in Sites Reservoir as it relates to harmful algal blooms (HABs) will include implementation of a water quality monitoring program and a HABs action plan (described below) to minimize the potential for adverse effects on beneficial uses of water in Sites Reservoir and downstream.
+Water quality management in Sites Reservoir as it relates to HABs will include water quality monitoring and implementation of a HABs action plan (described below) to minimize the potential for adverse effects on beneficial uses of water in Sites Reservoir and downstream.

-In addition to water quality monitoring and implementation of the HABs action plan, general informational signage on HABs will be placed in visible locations around the reservoir, as well as at Peninsula Hills Recreation Area, Stone Corral Creek Recreation Area, boating kiosks, the day-use boat ramp, and/or parking areas.
-The signage will include basic information regarding what HABs are; how to recognize a bloom; the potential health effects of cyanotoxins; the common signs and symptoms of exposure to cyanotoxins; how to avoid recreational exposure to cyanotoxins; and information about the potential health risks to pets.
+In addition to water quality monitoring and implementation of the HABs action plan, general informational signage on planktonic and benthic HABs will be placed in visible locations around the reservoir, as well as at Peninsula Hills Recreation Area, Stone Corral Creek Recreation Area, boating kiosks, the day-use boat ramp, and/or parking areas.
+The signage will include basic information regarding what HABs are, how to recognize planktonic blooms and benthic mats, the potential health effects of cyanotoxins, the common signs and symptoms of exposure to cyanotoxins, how to avoid recreational exposure to cyanotoxins, information about the potential health risks to pets, and where to find additional resources.
 All reservoir personnel will be made aware of the potential health risks of cyanotoxins and will be provided with the appropriate personal protective equipment, as needed, to reduce the potential for exposure to cyanotoxins.